CurlyWurly-1/Chatbot/README.md

 # Chatbot
-Use microphone to speak and the GPT-3 response is spoken back through the speakers.
+Use a microphone to speak to GPT-3 and hear its reply through the speakers.

 GENERAL INFO - How to install on your laptop/desktop